pierrelavalette/tuto-ovrsea/docs/tuto-whatsapp/step9.md

 [}]: #

-We will now repeat the same process in the client with few tweaks.
+We will now repeat the same process on **Client** side with few tweaks.
 Again, we will install GraphQL Code Generator:

-    $ yarn add @graphql-codegen/cli --dev
+    $ yarn add @graphql-codegen/cli@1.14.0 --dev

 And we will define a script: